-Vision in Brief
+A First Introduction, Vision in Brief

-The following is a sample guide to provide one way you might introduce SomeTime to your leaders.
-This guide has in mind the first leader meeting of the semester and assumes that SomeTime will start after your Fall Retreat (or after the first six weeks of the semester).
-It's intended to very briefly introduce SomeTime and cast a little vision for it.
+The following is one way you might introduce SomeTime to your students.
+This guide has in mind the first leader meeting of the semester (even if you don't start SomeTime until after the first six weeks of school/Fall Retreat), or a campus time at Christmas Conference (especially if you intend to start SomeTime in the first few weeks of school after winter break).
+It's intended to very briefly inform your students, introduce SomeTime, and cast a little vision for it.